 Finite-time blow-up of systems with memory

-There is a vast literature on blow-up criteria for nonlinear Volterra equations and also a considerable array of results regarding the estimation of the blow-up time.
-However, the problem of determining the behavior of solutions near blow-up is relatively open and we address this issue for some classes of nonlinear functional differential equations.
+There is a vast body of literature on blow-up criteria for nonlinear Volterra equations, and many results estimate the blow-up time.
+However, the problem of determining the behaviour of solutions near blow-up is relatively open, and we have addressed this issue for some classes of nonlinear functional differential equations.

 J. A. D. Appleby and D. D. Patterson, Growth rates of solutions of superlinear ordinary differential equations, Applied Mathematics Letters, Vol. 71 (2017), 30-37.